 - From whose help do you think our work would benefit, and why?

-Appreciation is a powerful way to energize and motivate a group.
-It increases people’s sense of connection to one another, and often deepens their commitment to their shared task.
+Most people need appreciation, and it’s a powerful way to energize and motivate individuals and groups.
+Appreciation increases people’s sense of connection to one another, and often deepens their commitment to their shared task.

 - What’s something you appreciate in groups?